Student Accommodation Process

 • Provide vet records including a clean bill of health and up-to-date immunization records.

-• If the animal is a dog, provide proof of dog license in Isabella County, Michigan.
+• If the animal is a dog, provide proof of dog license and rabies vaccination.

 Once all needed information is submitted, we will contact you to discuss the request.
 If approved, we will notify Residence Life of your paperwork status.
 Residence Life will then reach out to any roommates you have to ensure there are no concerns (allergies, etc.).
 You will also need to meet with your RHD/RD to discuss assistance animal expectations and provide emergency caregiver information prior to Residence Life giving you the final approval to bring the animal to campus.